-Coming off contraception is one of the first things you need to do if you're planning on getting pregnant.
+Coming off contraception (birth control) is one of the first things you need to do if you're planning on getting pregnant.

-The type of birth control you use will affect how long it takes for your fertility to return to normal.
+The type of contraceptive you use will affect how long it takes for your fertility to return to normal.

-Stopping some methods will mean you can get pregnant straight away.
-These are non-hormonal and include:
+Coming off non-hormonal contraceptives may mean you can get pregnant straight away.

-Other contraception methods work by changing the levels of certain hormones in your body.
+Other contraceptives work by changing the levels of certain hormones in your body.
 These are known as hormonal contraceptives.

 Hormonal contraceptives include:

 - the 'pill' (the combined oral contraceptive pill)

 - contraceptive injection